dkackman/DynamicRestProxy/src/docfx/articles/advanced.md

 ﻿# Advanced Topics

 The thing about convetion based api's is that the conventions hide both the complexity but also flexiblity of the underlying mechanisms.
-Conventions favor simplicity over expressiveness making the simple things easy, but they also need to make the less simple possible.
+Conventions favor simplicity over expressiveness; making the simple things easy, but they also need to make the less simple possible.

 ## Escape Mechanisms